Toroto006/windows-kernel-driver-pipeline/README.md

 ## License

-This project is licensed under the GPLv3 License whereever possible.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the GPLv3 License where applicable.
+For more details, refer to the [LICENSE](./LICENSE) file.
-Some parts of this work are further under the MIT License because previous work on which these parts are based on are under MIT.
+Additionally, some components are licensed under the MIT License due to their reliance on prior work that was released under MIT.